sgoedecke/word-tetris/README.md

 * Better word list: more words, more common words
 * More efficient rendering algorithm.
 Two passes, not as many passes as letters
-* When you form a word, you get a destruction block with a :fire: emoji on it